MakYM98/FoodGrab/README.md

 ## Installation for ReactJS

-Step 1: Change directory to the foodgrab project root folder. \n Step 2: Install all the packages through "npm install"
+Step 1: Change directory to the foodgrab project root folder.<br/>
+Step 2: Install all the packages through "npm install"

 ## Installation for Redis Server